By James R. Lint

 About the Author

 James R. Lint recently retired as the (GG-15) civilian director for intelligence and security, G2, U.S. Army Communications Electronics Command.
 He is an adjunct professor at AMU.
-Additionally, James started the Lint Center for National Security Studies, a nonprofit charity that recently awarded the 40th scholarship for national security students and professionals.
-He has 38 years of experience in military intelligence within the U.S. Marine Corps, U.S. Army, government contractor environment and civil service.
+Additionally, James started the Lint Center for National Security Studies, a nonprofit charity that recently awarded their 43rd scholarship for national security students and professionals.
+He has 38 years of experience in military intelligence within the U.S. Marine Corps, U.S. Army, contractor and civil service.

 James was also elected as the 2015 national vice president for the Military Intelligence Corps Association.
-In 2016, he was selected to be an associate member of the Military Writers Guild.
+In 2016 he was accepted as a member of the Military Writers Guild.
 He has served in the DHS Office of Intelligence and Analysis and at the Department of Energy’s S&S Security Office.
 James had an active military career in the Marine Corps for seven years and also served 14 years in the Army.
 His military assignments include South Korea, Germany and Cuba in addition to numerous CONUS locations.
 James has authored a book published in 2013, “Leadership and Management Lessons Learned,” and a new book in 2016 “8 Eyes on Korea, A Travel Perspective of Seoul, Korea.”